pkseeg/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

-My name is Parker, and I'm an incoming PhD student in the Dartmouth College Department of Computer Science.
+My name is Parker and I'm an incoming PhD student in the Dartmouth College Department of Computer Science.
 My research interests include machine learning and natural language processing.
 I currently work as a Competitive Programming Instructor at Juni Learning, and as a private statistics tutor.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.